inkstitch/inkstitch/collections/_docs/en/001-002-customize.md

 <key>ctrl</key>+<key>shift</key>+<key>P</key> | Params extension, without inkscape's extension preferences dialog
 <key>ctrl</key>+<key>shift</key>+<key>L</key> | Simulate (mnemonic: Live simulation)
 <key>ctrl</key>+<key>shift</key>+<key>E</key> | Embroider extension, without inkscape's extension preferences dialog
+<key>PageUp</key>                             | "Stack Up" (Inkscape version >= 0.92.2)*
+<key>PageDown</key>                           | "Stack Down" (Inkscape version >= 0.92.2)*
+<key>ctrl</key>+<key>R</key>                  | Reverse the direction of a path.**

-<key>PageUp</key> and <key>PageDown</key> | "Stack Up" and "Stack Down", a new feature in inkscape 0.92.2 that allows you to move an object up or down in the stacking order.
-You get more control than the old "Raise" and "Lower" commands that can only reorder objects if they overlap.
-Stack Up and Stack Down give me precise control over the order that objects stitch in.
-Very useful in combination with the Objects panel.
+*A new feature in Inkscape 0.92.2 that allows you to move an object up or down in the stacking order, even if they don't overlap.
+Stack Up and Stack Down give precise control over the order that objects are stitch in.
+Very useful in combination with the Objects panel (`Objects > Objects ...`).
+The stacking order defines, in which order elements are stitched out (from bottom to top).
+{: style="font-size: 70%" }

-<key>ctrl</key>+<key>R</key> | Reverse the direction of a path.
-For satins and running stitch, this lets me change which direction the stitches go in.
-I use this with the Inkscape preference in the Node tool settings, "Show path direction on outlines".
-If you select just one vertex using the node editor and press Ctrl+R, inkscape will reverse just one path in an object.
-This lets me make sure that both rails in a satin point the same direction.
+**For satins and running stitch, this changes the direction the stitches go in.
+Use this with the Inkscape preference in the Node tool settings, `Show path direction on outlines`.
+If you select just one vertex using the node editor and press `Ctrl+R`, Inkscape will reverse just one path in an object.
+This way you can make sure that both rails in a satin point the same direction.
+{: style="font-size: 70%" }

 ### Simulation Shortcut Keys

-Ink/Stitch [simulation](/docs/simulation) already comes with shortcut keys included.
+Ink/Stitch [simulation](/docs/simulate) already comes with shortcut keys included.

 ## Grids